-This past fall, in our biggest pandemic production to date, the Players re-imagined of our traditional October Evening of Horror & Suspense for a “new-fangled, physically-distanced tradition.”
+This past fall, in our biggest pandemic production, the Players re-imagined of our traditional October Evening of Horror & Suspense for a “new-fangled, physically-distanced tradition.”
 Susan Harris directed the actors in zoomed rehearsals.
 Corinna Christman, with Bill Hohnke, Logan Conley and Rachel Baker, created the sound design, and edited and live-streamed on our Youtube the four different stories on the evenings of October 30 and 31st.
 You can listen to both those shows by clicking through on the link above.

 The Players are continuing to brainstorm and plan ways to bring you theater within the constraints of the world we all find our selves in.
 We’ll try to keep the website up to date as plans mature and dates are set, but we also encourage you to subscribe to our e-mail list (at the bottom of the homepage of this website) and to watch our Facebook page for up-to-the-minute news of what’s happening at Hyde Park Community Players.

-Here’s hoping for live theater in 2021!
+Here’s hoping for live theater to continue and thrive in 2021!
 We look forward to emerging into each new phase of our progress through this strange time, and we hope you’ll enjoy traveling with us.

 Stay safe.
 Be well and happy!